dsalomoni/bdp2-2022/cloud_automation/README.md

 kubectl cluster-info
 ```

-### Create a Kubernetes with one control node and two workers
+## Creation of a Kubernetes with one control node and two workers

 Copy the `kind-config.yaml` file taken from this repositrory and create the cluster with